Effective from September 2023

 The purpose of the statement is to:

-- enable you to quickly find solutions or workarounds to any accessibility difficulties you are experiencing with our Platform, if they are available,
+- Enable you to quickly find solutions or workarounds to any accessibility difficulties you are experiencing with our Platform, if they are available.

 Our commitment to accessibility

-Adapt your experience to your needs
+Adapt your experience

-If that sounds like it would be useful to you, we recommend you visit: WAI’s Better Web Browsing: Tips for Customizing your Computer to read or watch videos of how these customisations (achieved by using accessibility features already on your computer or through installing assistive technologies) might suit you.
+If that sounds like it would be useful to you, we recommend you visit: WAI’s Better Web Browsing: Tips for Customizing your Computer to read or watch videos of how these customizations (achieved by using accessibility features already on your computer or through installing assistive technologies) might suit you.

 We’ve made the software text as simple as possible to understand.